 I have mostly used product descriptions provided by manufacturers and have found the ones on Spocket to be clean and grammatically correct.

-However, I definitely have customising the descriptions on my to-do list for the future.
+However, I definitely have customizing the descriptions on my to-do list for the future.

 Using manufacturer-supplied descriptions can make your product page look like every other eCommerce store out there.